-The impacts of climate change on flood risk from the unnamed tributary have not been modelled for this SFRA, as a model covering the ordinary watercourse is not available.
+The impacts of climate change on flood risk from the unnamed tributary and Shirtcliff Brook have not been modelled for this SFRA, due to the unavailability of suitable models.
 The impacts of climate change must be modelled using the EA's latest allowances for peak river flows to inform whether the site can be safe for its lifetime.
-Any site-specific FRA should produce a detailed model of the unnamed tributary and include for the most up to date climate change allowances.
+Any site-specific FRA should model the impacts of climate change using the most up to date climate change allowances.